 This student campaign titled 'The Shape of Their Fears - How Kids Worst Fears Look Like' was published in Dominican Republic in August, 2019.
 It was created for the brand: Play Doh, by ad school: Brother.
 This Print medium campaign is related to the Toys industry and contains 3 media assets.
-It was submitted about 3 years ago.
+It was submitted over 3 years ago.

 Advertising Agency: Brother, Santo Domingo, Dominican Republic

 Photographer: Omar Fermín

 Photo Retoucher: Darving Miqui Arias